CWU-BuggyAI/BuggyAI_Source/README.md

 This is the main repository for the BuggyAI Code.
 We have split code for this repository by where it is used in a production environment.

 Under the Server_Code directory is a Flask REST API which resides on an Ubuntu 18.04 server using Nginx as a Reverse Proxy in front of Gunicorn which runs the Flask app.

-Under the (insert directory here) directory is the actual training and testing code for our model.
+Under the Training_Code directory is the actual training and testing code used for our model.

 --- Our Model ---